 A plate (blue) mesh and a stiffener mesh with foot (red, displayed with an offset) do not match, but the element nodes are on a the common surface.

 The model of an I-profile beam meshed with shell elements consists of 3 patches, the top and bottom flanges, and the web.
-Flange and web meshes do not match, but the element nodes are on a the common surface. [more] about the shell model. [more] about the solid model.
+Flange and web meshes do not match, but the element nodes are on a the common surface.
+Find out [more] about the shell model and find out [more] about the solid model.

 The tying instructions in the MDL input file are simple: Each pair of surfaces to be coupled must be defined in a field_transfer block identified by a positive integer.
 In the case of the plate with a stiffener above this would be